UAW vs. Big Three: Where things stand as strike deadline looms

 The clock is ticking.

-All Big Three automakers have now submitted proposals to the UAW, as the current contract between the GM, Ford, and Stellantis inches closer to expiration at 11:59PM ET on September 14th.
+All Big Three automakers have now submitted proposals to the UAW, as the current contract between the union and GM, Ford, and Stellantis inches closer to expiration at 11:59PM ET on Sept.
+14.

-General expectations for a deal being reached are low, with many seeing many of the UAW's demands as audacious, and automakers rejecting certain demands without even addressing them.
-Here’s where the Big Three automakers individually stand with the UAW at the moment, which has more than 143,000 active members ready to strike in an agreement isn't reached.
+General expectations for a deal being reached are low, with many seeing the UAW's demands as audacious, and automakers rejecting certain demands without even addressing them.
+Here’s where the Big Three automakers individually stand with the UAW, which has more than 143,000 active members ready to strike if an agreement isn't reached.

 Stellantis

-Stellantis (STLA) was the last of the Big Three automakers to submit a proposal, sending their offer sheet on Friday.
+Stellantis (STLA) was the last of the Big Three automakers to submit a proposal, sending its offer sheet on Friday.

-Stellantis—which owns the US brands Dodge, Chrysler, Ram, and Jeep—has put forth an agreement similar to what Ford and GM have submitted, with a couple wrinkles.
+Stellantis — which owns the US brands Dodge, Chrysler, Ram, and Jeep — has put forth an agreement similar to what Ford and GM have submitted, with a couple wrinkles.

-For most UAW workers, Stellantis is offering wage increases totaling 14.5% over the course of contract, which generally last four years.
+For most UAW workers, Stellantis is offering wage increases totaling 14.5% over the course of the contract, which generally lasts four years.
 This is different than Ford and GM’s approach, where they are offering wage increases plus lump sum payments, though it is not known how long it will take Stellantis workers to achieve the full wage increase.

 These workers will also qualify for a $6,000 one-time “inflation protection payment” in the first year of the contract, as well as $4,500 in inflation protection payments over the final three years of the contract.
 These cost of living adjustments (COLA) are a crucial request on the part of the UAW.
-However the union wants COLA built into contracts, and not part of one-time payments.
+However, the union wants COLA built into contracts, and not in the form of one-time payments.

-For part-time, or “supplemental” workers as they are called, Stellantis is offering wage increases from a starting rate of to $20/hour from $15.78/hour, about a 25% bump.
-For “in-progression” employees, who are on the path towards the highest wage offered by Stellantis, the automaker says it will accelerate the timeline to six years from 8 years.
-(Also known as a tiered compensation scheme.)
+For part-time, or “supplemental,” workers, Stellantis is offering wage increases to a starting rate of $20/hour, up from $15.78/hour, about a 25% bump.
+For “in-progression” employees, who are on the path towards the highest wage offered by Stellantis, the automaker says it will accelerate the timeline to six years from eight years.
+(This is also known as a tiered compensation scheme.)

-Stellantis said in a statement on Monday morning that it has been negotiating with the UAW over the weekend, and have “reached tentative agreements in a number of important areas, including health and safety.
+Stellantis said in a statement on Monday morning that it has been negotiating with the UAW over the weekend, and has “reached tentative agreements in a number of important areas, including health and safety."

 The two teams remain in talks, Stellantis said.
 The company has received a counteroffer from the UAW.